itloaf/Sea-Bass-Project1/README.md

 Date:   2 MARCH, 2024
 Topic of Website:   PRODUCT/SERVICE
 Required Tasks, select all that were completed (up to 60 points):
-    □ 5 pts; Git-based repository
+    Yes - 5 pts; Git-based repository
-    □ 10 pts; HTML framework includes a <header>, <section>, and <footer>
+    Yes - 10 pts; HTML framework includes a <header>, <section>, and <footer>
-    □ 25pts; Effective use of CSS; fonts, colors, margins, padding, and borders □ 10 pts; 3+ images, which are relevant to the content of the website □ 10 pts; Usage of a color scheme
+    (That's for you to decide, but I think so) - 25pts; Effective use of CSS; fonts, colors, margins, padding, and borders Yes - 10 pts; 3+ images, which are relevant to the content of the website Yes - 10 pts; Usage of a color scheme

 Optional Tasks, select all that were completed (unlimited points):
-    □ 15pts, ea.; Include an interactive feature on your website (i.e. a carousel, a modal, a dropdown, an animated SVG image, etc.).
+    Yes for a max of 2 - 15pts, ea.; Include an interactive feature on your website (i.e. a carousel, a modal, a dropdown, an animated SVG image, etc.).
 Max.
 2.
-    □ 15pts; Use Bootstrap to style your website (as the majority of your styling) □ 10pts; Create an HTML form with at least 5 <input>s, (non-functional ok) □ 8pts; Include a video on your website
+    Yes - 15pts; Use Bootstrap to style your website (as the majority of your styling) Yes - 10pts; Create an HTML form with at least 5 <input>s, (non-functional ok) No - 8pts; Include a video on your website
-    □ 8pts; Include a hover effect on a button, element, or image □ 4pts; Use a custom font from Google Fonts
+    Depends if the carousel counts - 8pts; Include a hover effect on a button, element, or image Yes - 4pts; Use a custom font from Google Fonts
-    □ 6pts; Include 3+ icons from Font Awesome
+    No - 6pts; Include 3+ icons from Font Awesome
-    □ 3pts; Publish your website on GitHub Pages
-    □ 3pts; Include a favicon
+    No - 3pts; Publish your website on GitHub Pages Yes - 3pts; Include a favicon

 In a few sentences, respond to these questions:
     -   What did you learn while working on this project?
     -   What was your favorite part?
     -   What was most difficult?

+    I learned that I'm really bad at retaining how to do things.
+Thank goodness for Google and your help.
+I also learned the JavaScript for the navbar to change color on scroll.
+    My favourite part was just being able to make my wife laugh throughout the whole thing; she's why I do stuff.
+I'm also excited to get into JS, because I'm much more naturally geared towards processes than aesthetics.
+    The carousel was rough; you helped me with it.
+Thanks for that again.
+Also, the svg shape dividers wouldn't always work and were messing with the footer when I tried using one, so I kind of gave up there.
+It's why the bottom of the page looks much duller.